A1cX/AI_Log_PoC/README.md

 # AI Log PoC - Steps Done

 This project is a **Proof of Concept (PoC)** to test AI-based log analysis.
-The goal is to explore how we can detect unusual log entries automatically, which can later be applied to Genesys application logs.
+The goal is to explore how we can detect unusual log entries automatically, which can later be applied to a specific application logs.

 ## Log Data Used
 Hadoop logs from LogHub were used as a substitute for Genesys logs to safely test the AI log analysis workflow.
 They have a similar structure with timestamps, log levels, components, and messages.
 This allows us to practice parsing, anomaly detection, and visualization before working with real Genesys logs.